Hyperaktiv-ai/hyperaktiv.github.io/pages/Lead registration.md

 1. In the back-office, add an API endpoint as a starting point in your funnel ; a reference code is generated.
 2. Call [POST /journeys](https://app.swaggerhub.com/apis-docs/Kohomai/api/1.0.0#/journeys/post_journeys){:target="_blank"}{:rel="noopener noreferrer"} endpoint.

-Parameter : "ref=[the generated reference code of the starting point]" Body :
+The reference of the starting point has to be set as "ref" parameter.
+You can find the reference in the back-office by opening the funnel, and clicking on the API starting point.
+Body :
 ```json
 {